Dr Gregory Tate

 Research areas

 Greg Tate specialises in nineteenth-century literature.
-Particular research interests include Romantic and Victorian poetry; English grammar in the nineteenth century; literature and science; literature and philosophy; nineteenth-century writing about psychology; the periodical press; and the connections between literary form and gender in the nineteenth century.
-He welcomes applications from postgraduates interested in pursuing doctoral research in any of these areas.
+Particular research interests include Romantic and Victorian poetry; grammar and multilingualism in the nineteenth century; literature and science; literature and philosophy; literature and psychology; the periodical press; and the connections between literary form and gender in the nineteenth century.
+He welcomes applications from postgraduates interested in doctoral research in any of these areas.

 PhD supervision